freedomlayer/freedomlayer_gut/content/offset/relay_tcp_conn_offset.md

 +++
-title = "Relaying TCP connections in Offst" description = "Relaying TCP connections in Offst" date = 2018-12-08
+title = "Relaying TCP connections in Offset" description = "Relaying TCP connections in Offset" date = 2018-12-08
 +++

-[Offst](https://github.com/freedomlayer/offst) is designed to be a peer to peer payment system.
+[Offset](https://github.com/freedomlayer/offset) is designed to be a peer to peer payment system.
 However, many users do not have direct access to the Internet because they are behind a NAT or other restrictive boxes.
 This means that peer to peer connections are sometimes [very difficult to